jrroosevelt/VS2PCG/VS2PCG_glossary.md

 ^Source: [^Reddit ^Post](https://discord.com/channels/488058478015807499/490215795503398912/864289378540453928)

+# Any Turn Symbol
+If a Plot Twist or Super Power has this symbol, you can play it, or a character can use it on another player's turn (as well as your turn).

 # Appears
 When a card enters play it “appears.”
 Whether you played it from hand or some modifier put it into play.
 If a card changes sides or is turned face-up, that does not count as “appearing.”
 When a character, location, or equipment appears, it is a new character, location, or equipment.